Evgeny Kuznetsov: Player profile

-Kuznetsov is considered one of the most accurate passers in the game.
-Capitals teammate Tom Wilson says of him, "He just tells me to put my stick on the ice and he'll hit it.
+Kuznetsov was considered one of the most accurate passers in the game.
+Capitals teammate Tom Wilson said of him, "He just tells me to put my stick on the ice and he'll hit it.
 It's a privilege to play with him.
 He's one of the best at his craft."
 Kuznetsov has played in the shadows of fellow Russian Alexander Ovechkin, but his talent began to gain attention.

 Trotz considers Kuznetsov to be a highly intelligent player, saying, "Kuznetsov has an extremely high hockey IQ.
 He loves to study film.
 He sees what others don't."
 Teammate Lars Eller agrees: "Kuzy has a very high IQ.
 He’s a very smart player."

-Kuznetsov's stickhandling "elicits a certain awe from those who watch him most."
-As Capitals teammates (and staff) describe how he moves the puck on ice:

 Of his own approach to playing, the recognition he's getting from teammates on his talent, and his preference for fun over awards Kuznetsov says:

 Kuznetsov has generated controversy around his celebrations after scoring goals.
 His "cellies" (hockey slang for "celebrations") have most prominently included the prancing bird – and earlier the kayak, push-ups, and playing dead.
 Kuznetsov debuted the bird dance at the 2016 World Cup when he scored an end-to-end goal against Matt Murray of Team North America.
 After taking a break from the celebration, his "joyful prancing bird celebration" reappeared in the 2018 NHL post-season.
 Kuznetsov claims he brought back the bird because his daughter "loves that stuff."
 Teammate Tom Wilson loves "to see the wings come out."
 As he sees it, "That means he's checked in and playing with fire.
 If he scores a big goal like that, I’m not going to tell him he can't.
 Do whatever you want with your celebration."
-Kuznetsov "lifted" the bird dance celebration from the FIFAsoccer video game.
+Kuznetsov "lifted" the bird dance celebration from the FIFA soccer video game.